-In 1995, Ivy returned to Mexico to attend the Technological Institute of Monterrey (ITESM), where she earned a licentiate degree in International Relations with concentrations in Literature, Writing and Foreign Languages (a licentiate degree is a five-year professional degree).
+In 1995, Ivy returned to Mexico to attend the Technological Institute of Monterrey (ITESM), where she earned a B.A. in International Relations with concentrations in Literature, Writing and Foreign Languages.
 During her senior year, she worked as attaché and interpreter for Nobel laureate Bishop Desmond Tutu during the State of the World Forum for Emerging Leaders.
 Moved by Bishop Tutu’s humanitarian leadership, she began exploring avenues for bringing about life-affirming transformation.

-In 2000, Ivy moved to New York City to work with the principal U.S. division of International PEN—the world’s oldest human rights and international literary organization.
-At PEN American Center she coordinated advocacy campaigns exposing the plight of imprisoned and persecuted writers and journalists around the world.
+In 2000, Ivy moved to New York City to work with the principal U.S. division of PEN International—the world’s oldest human rights and international literary organization.
+At PEN America she coordinated advocacy campaigns exposing the plight of imprisoned and persecuted writers around the world.
 Although passionate about furthering freedom of expression through this work, she was discouraged by the brevity of its impact: no sooner a victory claimed, another mind silenced.

-In November 2002, Ivy joined the company (also, NXIVM Corporation) as a writer and began training in the writing methodology developed by Mr. Raniere.
-In addition to managing the company’s communications and collateral writing projects, she devotes time to reproducing Mr. Raniere’s writing methodology, as well as developing other writers.
-She also currently works with Mr. Raniere to develop applications of Rational Inquiry® for use in critical information processing and analysis, and world media.
+From 2002 to 2017, Ivy worked with ESP as a writer and editor.
+In addition to managing the company’s communications, curriculum and collateral writing projects, she devoted time to developing other writers and editors.
+She also worked to develop applications of ESP's proprietary methodology for use in critical information processing and analysis, and news media.

 As a further expression of her interests, Ivy is an accomplished performer, choreographer and instructor of various dance forms.
-She began classical ballet training and performances at the age of four with Bellas Artes ballerina Laura Urdapilleta.
-In college she began diversifying within the art form, additionally training in Flamenco, Argentinean Tango, Ori Tahiti, Hawaiian and Middle Eastern Belly Dance.
-In 2004, she became an independent instructor and choreographer of Flamenco, Belly Dance, Tribal Fusion Belly Dance and Ori Tahiti in the New York Capital Region.
+She began classical ballet training and performances at the age of four with the late Bellas Artes ballerina Laura Urdapilleta.
+In college she began diversifying within the art form, additionally training in Flamenco, Argentinean Tango, Ori Tahiti (Tahitian dance), Hawaiian and Middle Eastern Belly Dance.
+In 2004, she became an independent instructor and choreographer of Flamenco, Tribal Fusion Belly Dance and Ori Tahiti in the New York capital region.
 Three years later, she founded Nataraja Center for Movement Arts in Clifton Park, New York.
-There she and Mr. Raniere launched Ultima™ in October 2007.
-Ultima™ is a highly experiential, multidisciplinary program designed to advance the full range of human expression in all its various forms.
+There, in October 2007, she launched Ultima™—a multidisciplinary program designed to advance the full range of human expression in its various forms.

-Since July 2005, Ivy Nevares and Keith Raniere have co-authored and published numerous articles on science, philosophy and ethics in the Mexican scientific journal, Conocimiento.
-After a special edition of the journal was dedicated entirely to Mr. Raniere and his literary creations with Ivy, the authors decided to publish a series of collections of their articles.
-Their first book in this series, Odin and the Sphinx—a compilation of the first twenty-five articles—was published in August 2008.
-Their second book, The Sphinx and Thelxiepeia with a foreword by His Holiness the 14th Dalai Lama, was published one year later.
-Their third book is forthcoming.
+Since July 2005, Ivy co-authored and published numerous articles on science, philosophy and ethics in the Mexican scientific journal, Conocimiento (Knowledge).
+A special edition of the journal was dedicated entirely to these literary creations a year later.
+The articles were then published as books: Odin and the Sphinx (2008) with a foreword by former Ambassador and Permanent Representative for Mexico to UNESCO Dr. Luis Eugenio Todd, and The Sphinx and Thelxiepeia (2009) with a foreword by His Holiness the 14th Dalai Lama.